State motorcyclists' rights organizations: Criticism

 ABATE chapters have been criticized for the appearance of hypocrisy in their road safety message, in that while their public service advertisements aimed to get drivers to be more aware of motorcycles are helpful, the chapters undermine that message by opposing mandatory helmet laws, and by appearing to encourage alcohol consumption while riding.

 The traffic and commuting beat columnist for The Baltimore Sun, Michael Dresser, wrote in July 2007 that, "While ABATE [of Maryland's] message is great, there are some problems with the messenger. [...]
 ABATE's arguments against helmet laws are largely based on the dubious premise that they violate individual rights or invade privacy.
 Gimme a break.
-Maryland has invested billions or dollars to build a public road system.
+Maryland has invested billions of dollars to build a public road system.
 So if the state decides to require users of that network to take steps to avoid spilling the contents of their skulls on public pavement, it is well within its rights."
 Dresser further criticizes the practice of holding the majority of Maryland ABATE chapter meetings in bars, pointing out his observation that one meeting place is at an open air bar where motorcycle riders can often be seen consuming alcohol before noon.
 Dresser contrasts this with the Motorcycle Safety Foundation, which has urged riders to not consume even one drink before riding, saying that even a road-legal blood alcohol level of 0.05% increases a rider's risk by 40 times, due to the greater challenge of motorcycle riding compared to driving a car.